instancer-kirik/instancer-kirik/README.md

 - 👋 Hi, I’m @instancer-kirik
 - 👀 I’m interested in adventures and side quests
 - 🌱 I’m currently learning kotlin, jsx, ue5, etc
-- 💞️ I have a lot of projects and no money, help and/or show interest on what you'd like me to complete
+- 💞️ I have a lot of projects and not enough money to move out.
+Help and/or show interest on what you'd like me to complete
 - 📫 How to reach me instance.select@gmail.com
 - $Instancer
 - https://www.patreon.com/instance_select